 Not only is the black Maine Coon rare, but they are also exceptionally beautiful and intelligent.
 Besides their natural beauty and impressive personality, these cats are also skilled hunters.

-There are purebred Maine Coon cats and there is also the variation of other colors, which will have different prices.
-A black Maine Coon cat, for example, can cost between $500 and $2000 dollars.
-They may show up in shelters or Maine Coon rescue, but breeders often encourage owners to return the cat to them if they cannot care for them any longer.
+There are purebred Maine Coon cats, and there is a variation of other colors, which will have different prices.
+For example, a black Maine Coon cat can cost between $500 and $2000 dollars.
+They may show up in shelters or Maine Coon rescue, but breeders often encourage owners to return the cat to them if they can no longer care for them.
 So finding a Main Coon in a shelter is less likely to happen.

-The temperament of purebred Maine Coon cats is more likely to lean towards the playful and large type.
+The temperament of purebred Maine Coon cats is more likely to lean towards the active and large type.
 Not as many health conditions are present in these kinds.
-Less expensive crossbreeds may have different temperaments which you should consider when determining if this is what you want for your new pet.
+Less expensive crossbreeds may have different temperaments, which you should consider when determining if this is what you want for your new pet.

-Now, you know about this breed’s typical size and weight, the different color variations, as well as their origin story.
-All that is left to do now is decide if a Maine Coon cat will be your next pet!
-This friendly breed has everything going for it-so why hesitate?
-If not yet convinced or want to check out another excellent cat choice, we really like the Scottish Fold Munchkin cats!
+Now, you know about the black Main Coon cats breed, their typical size and weight, the different color variations, and their origin story.
+All left to do now is decide if a Maine Coon cat will be your next pet!
+Does this friendly breed have everything going for it-so why hesitate?
+If you are not yet convinced or want another excellent cat choice, we like the Scottish Fold Munchkin cats!